Scrap-Mechanic-Logic-Consortium/SMLC-Standards/standards/layout.md

 ## Terminology
 - An **interface** is a set of logic gates that form an input or output of a creation (and components, which are creations)
 - An **internal** gate is the opposite of an interface gate, so these are gates that are NOT supposed to be connected to external circuitry.
+- A **flatpak** formfactor means that the component is one block tall, and thus entirely flat.

 ## General shape
 (This section assumes that you don't rotate the component after having loaded it on the lift, so down stays down)